The Initial Value Problem for Singular SPDEs via Rough Paths: Set-up and overview of our strategy

+This is a variant of \cite[Proposition 3.8]{OW} --use of periodicity in the $x_2$-direction is replaced by exploitation of the massive term.
+The proof is contained in Section \ref{section:treat_linear_2}.

-The novel contribution in this paper is the treatment of \eqref{IVP_theorem_1}, which is contained in Propositions \ref{ansatz_IVP} and \ref{linear_IVP}.
-The main observation that we make is that, thanks to the bounds in Lemma \ref{semigroup_bounds}, we may treat \eqref{IVP_theorem_1} in an entirely classical manner.
-In particular, our strategy for solving \eqref{IVP_theorem_1} is to postulate an ansatz, which we then correct.
+Propositions \ref{ansatz_IVP} and \ref{linear_IVP} handle the ``initial boundary layer''.
+The point is that, thanks to the bounds in Lemmas \ref{semigroup_bounds} and \ref{small_v}, \eqref{IVP_theorem_1} may be treated in an entirely classical manner --the strategy for solving \eqref{IVP_theorem_1} is to postulate an ansatz, which we then correct.
 For this we introduce the notation

-where $\up$ is the solution of \eqref{prop1_5}, and notice that the most naive ansatz for the solution of \eqref{IVP_theorem_1} is $\vi^{\prime}(\cdot, a)$.
+where $\upa$ is the solution of \eqref{prop1_5}, and notice that the most naive ansatz for the solution of \eqref{IVP_theorem_1} is $\vi^{\prime}(\cdot, a)$.
 However, in order for our arguments to work we need more smoothness for $a$, which leads us to the following definition: